Important Legal Disclaimer

 - Budget tracking for housing costs

-- Understanding of lease/contract terms
+- Knowing lease/contract terms

 New apartment checklist items to carry forward: